 Anne Hebebrand splits her time between the East Coast of the United States and Todos Santos, a small artist town in Baja California, Mexico.

-Anne works in a variety of media ranging from oil, acrylics, watercolor, collage and mixed media.
+Anne works in a variety of media ranging from oil, acrylics, collage and mixed media.
 She explores painting through experimentation; looking for new and exciting directions her painting takes her.
 Vibrant color radiates from her richly layered textured paintings.
 Anne's pieces are in many private collections in the United States, Germany and Mexico.
-Some of Anne's creations are now on view at the Galeria de Todos Santos in Todos Santos, Baja Sur, Mexico and at Pez Gordo in Cabos San Lucas, Mexico.
+Some of Anne's creations are currently on view at the Galeria de Todos Santos in Todos Santos, Baja Sur, Mexico and at Pez Gordo in Cabos San Lucas, Mexico.
 Anne has been featured in several publications including the New York Times and Art New England.

 An equally accomplished teacher of art, Anne was named the Connecticut Art Education Association's Outstanding Secondary Arts Educator in 2012.
 As a teacher, she loves to share her artistic passion and is likewise inspired by her students' creative explorations.
 She has taught painting, drawing and art history at the college and high school level.
+For the last few years she has been offering classes and workshops in her studio.

 Anne was born and raised in Germany, where she joined a long artistic family tradition started at the the end of the nineteenth century by her grandmother's uncle Walter Leistikow, a noted German Impressionist landscape painter.
 Her grandmother Grete Leistikow married to the successful Werner Hebebrand, an architect and urban planner, was trained as one of the first female photographers in the 1920s and collaborated with her brother Hans Leistikow, an accomplished graphic artist and professor.